lowepowerlab/protocols/colony_pcr.md

 * Perform PCR reaction as below.

-### Step 1: Prepare cell lysate / boil prep

-Three options for cell source:
-* single colony from plate
+## Colony PCR on *Ralstonia* colonies
+*Ralstonia* has always proven tricky for colony PCR.
+I suspect this is due to the high GC genome (difficult PCR targets) and something inhibitory to the PCR (maybe EPS?).

+Only colony PCR *after* selected colonies have been re-struck for purity and grown.

+Materials:
+* p20 & p200 pipettes
+* 200 ul pipette tips
+* thermocycler
+* vortex mixer
+* centrifuge
+* PCR tubes
+* cell source (plate, liquid culture, or cell pellet)

+reagents:
+* autoclaved MQ water
+* stock instagene matrix

+*or*

-* 5 ul overnight liquid culture
+* 40 ul .125X instagene matrix
-* small sample from cell pellet

 protocol:
-1. Add 35 ul MQ water to a PCR tube
+1. Add either 40 ul .125X matrix or 35 ul MQ water + 5 ul stock matrix to PCR tube
-2. Mix stock instagene matrix using stir plate, vortex, or shaking
-3. Add 5 ul instagene matrix to PCR tube
+4. Add cell source to PCR tube and resuspend
-4. Using a 200 ul pipette tip on either a p20 or p200, resuspend cell source in diluted matrix through pipette action

    a.
-If using liquid culture - add 5 ul culture
+5 ul of liquid culture, single colony, or small sample of cell pellet

-5. (optional) incubate at 56°C in thermocycler for 15-30 minutes then vortex 10 seconds
+6. (optional) incubate at 56°C in thermocycler for 15-30 minutes then vortex 10 seconds
-6. Incubate at 100°C in thermocycler for 10 minutes (8 minutes if 56°C incubation performed)
+7. Incubate at 100°C in thermocycler for 10 minutes (8 minutes if 56°C incubation performed)
-7. Vortex 10 seconds
+8. Vortex 10 seconds
-8. Centrifuge 2 minutes
+9. Centrifuge 2 minutes
-9. Use clear supernatant as DNA template for PCR
+10. Use supernatant as DNA template for PCR

+    a.
+1-3 ul supernatant for 20 ul PCR reaction

+    b.
+1-2 ul supernatant for 10 ul PCR reaction

-10. Store at -20°C. Centrifuge before use
+12. Store at -20°C. Centrifuge before use

 ### Step 2: Run PCR